cyberboy666/r_e_c_u_r/README.md

 - intuitively _browse_ video files on a usb and map them into __r_e_c_u_r__
 - load and trigger video samples from numbered slots in the _sampler_ bank
 - monitor the current samples playback and the sampler banks details on the lcd display
-- dynamicly set and clear the start/end points of each sample as it plays
+- dynamically set and clear the start/end points of each sample as it plays
-- configure the _settings_ menu to suit your use case
+- configure the _settings_ menu to suit your use

 (more coming soon)